ruuda/rcl/docs/testing.md

 ## Fuzz tests

 The other means of testing are fuzz tests.
-RCL contains one primary fuzzer called `fuzz_uber`, whose fuzz inputs are valid <abbr>RCL</abbr> files that contain a little bit of metadata about what to exercise.
+RCL contains two primary fuzzers called `fuzz_source` and `fuzz_smith`.
+The input to the source-based fuzzer are valid <abbr>RCL</abbr> files that contain a little bit of metadata about what mode to exercise.
 Putting everything in one fuzzer enables sharing the corpus across the different modes.
+The input to the smith-based fuzzer are small bytecode programs for a _smith_ that synthesizes <abbr>RCL</abbr> programs from them.
+The smith fuzzer is a lot faster than the source-based fuzzer, because it does not have to overcome trivial obstacles like having balanced parentheses or using the same name in a variable definition and usage site.
+Getting past such obstacles is hard for the source-based fuzzer because it requires two separate mutations to work together to make a valid file.
+The downside of the smith-based fuzzer is that it does not explore the full input space, in particular regarding parse errors, so that’s why a combination of both fuzzers is ideal.

 The basic modes of the fuzzer just test that the lexer, parser, and evaluator do not crash.
 They are useful for finding mistakes such as slicing a string